jayasurya2701/AutoPost-AI/README.md

 ## 📌 **Overview**

-AutoPost AI is an  **AI-driven LinkedIn post generator**  designed to help professionals, marketers, and businesses create engaging, high-quality content effortlessly.
-Built with Llama 3, LangChain, and Streamlit, this tool leverages LLM-powered content generation, few-shot learning, and metadata-based topic filtering to craft personalized LinkedIn posts with precise tone, structure, and relevance.
+AutoPost AI is an **AI-driven LinkedIn post generator** designed for professionals, marketers, and businesses to create **engaging, high-quality LinkedIn content effortlessly**.

+Built with **Llama 3, LangChain, and Streamlit**, this tool leverages **LLM-powered content generation, few-shot learning, and metadata-based topic filtering** to generate posts with **precise tone, structure, and relevance**.

-With multi-language support, topic-specific customization, and optimized API performance, AutoPost AI ensures that users can generate posts quickly and effectively, making LinkedIn content creation faster, smarter, and more impactful.
+With **Bi-language support, Personal Growth topics, post-purpose selection, and optimized API performance**, AutoPost AI ensures that users can generate content faster, smarter, and more effectively.
 ---

 ## ⚡ **Key Features & Capabilities**